Wing Chun was created based on principles from Taoism.

-You may have heard Wing Chun's most famous practioner, Bruce Lee, say, "Be Like Water."
+You may have heard Wing Chun's most famous practitioner, Bruce Lee, say, "Be Like Water."
 This idea is directly from Taoist thought.
 Wing Chun flows around overwhelming force and finds openings with its constant flow of forward energy.

 "Nothing is softer or more flexible than water, yet nothing can resist it."

 P'u is translated as an "uncarved block" or "simplicity".
 It represents a passive state of receptiveness.
-P'u is a symbol for a state of pure potential and perception without prejudice.
+P'u is a symbol in Taoism for a state of pure potential and perception without prejudice.
 In this state, everything is seen as it is, without preconceptions or illusion.

 P'u is seen as keeping oneself in the primordial state of tao.
 It is believed to be the true nature of the mind, unburdened by thoughts, knowledge or past experiences.
 In the state of p'u, there is no right or wrong, beautiful or ugly.
 There is only pure experience, or awareness, free from learned labels and definitions.
 It is this state of being that is the goal of following wu wei.
-In Wing Chun, practioners empty their minds in order to become as receptive and aware of potential threats.
-There should be no preconcieved notions of what kind of attack could be coming your way.
+In Wing Chun, practitioners empty their minds in order to become as receptive and aware of potential threats.
+There should be no preconceived notions of what kind of attack could be coming your way.
 You could say that this is keeping yourself in the primordial state of the tao... p'u.

 "The difficult things have their origin in that which is easy, and great things in that which is small."

 The beginner's form in Wing Chun is called Siu Nim Tao.
 It means "little idea".
-At first it seems to be too simple to build an art around, however, once you begin to understand the power of Siu Nim Tao, you see how this seemingly simple form is one of the most transformative practices in all of the art.
-In the end, the little idea becomes the collosal truth.
+At first it seems to be too simple to build an art around, however, once you begin to understand the power of Siu Nim Tao, you see how this seemingly simple form is one of the most trans-formative practices in all of the art.
+In the end, the little idea becomes the colossal truth.

 Wing Chun was created based on principles from Taoism.